ether/ep_openid_connect/README.md

   the users in the `users` setting and to avoid conflicts with other plugins (such as [ep\_readonly\_guest](https://github.com/ether/ep_readonly_guest#readme)).
+* `user_properties` (optional): Object that controls the automatic creation of additional properties on each authenticated user's account object.
+See below for details.

 ## Interaction with the `users` Setting